hertie-data-science-lab/ds01-infra/TODO/_TODO.md

             - e.g. as a warning message when a user ties to restart an old container and (if resource no longer available) they get a resource allocation problem notification -> instructs them to remove container and recreate it.
             - or add in a --rm flag into the docker call? or does this stop it being interactive?
         - SLURM / K8s?
+    - [ ] "Stopping gracefully (timeout: 10s)..." -> is it actually stoppin gthem properly? or is it timeout-ing.
+        - add GPU release info messages (if that's what's happening?) because i thought it wasn't initially releaseing the gpu at stop, but then you look at ds01 dashboard and it seems ther are

 ### Container-cleanup
 - [x] container-cleanup → calls mlc-remove + GPU cleanup ==> need to check this GPU cleanup logic is safe!